PeernetOfficial/core/README.md

 Current version: Alpha 4

-Current development status: The last remaining features (file transfer, blockchain exchange, search) are in development and will be finished in the upcoming MVP (beta 1).
-ETA early November 2021.
+Current development status: The last remaining features (blockchain exchange, search) are in development and will be finished in the upcoming MVP (beta 1).
+ETA EOY 2021.

 ## Use